ArDoCo/Core/docs/content/data/recommendationData.rst

 Recommendation Data
 ====================

-.. warning:: This site is deprecated
+.. error:: This site is deprecated.
+Please use our new `Wiki <https://github.com/ArDoCo/Core/wiki>`_

 Recommendation State
 -------------------------